BetterRTX/.github/README.md

 | ![](./images/reflected_caustics/caustics_rtx.png) | ![](./images/reflected_caustics/caustics_brtx.png) |

 ## Motion Blur
 After a bit of research into different methods of implementing the feature, I based my implementation of motion blur on the method outlined in Nvidia's [GPU Gems 3](https://developer.nvidia.com/gpugems/gpugems3/part-iv-image-effects/chapter-27-motion-blur-post-processing-effect), and modified it with a custom weighted average.
 The motion vectors are pulled from the existing buffer, and are then used as the path that each colour sample is taken from for use in the final average.
-To make the blur respond to different magnitudes and directions of motion, I weighed each colour sample across the pixel path by it's unique motion vector projected onto the origin pixel's motion vector.
-This prevents pixels undergoing significant of motion from sampling static pixels for motion blur.
-Motion blur intensity is made inversely proportional to current frametime to make the perceived motion blur intensity remain the same no matter the current framerate.
+To make the blur respond to different magnitudes and directions of motion, I weighed each colour sample across the pixel path by its unique motion vector projected onto the origin pixel's motion vector.
+This prevents pixels undergoing significant motion from sampling static pixels for motion blur.
+Motion blur intensity is made inversely proportional to the current frame time to make the perceived motion blur intensity remain the same no matter the current framerate.
 ```cpp
 // Get motion vector UV for this pixel
 float2 motionUv = inputBufferMotionVectors[ipos];